Extended field theories are local and have classifying spaces: Introduction

 \section{Introduction}

 A key feature of functorial field theory (FFT) that is usually expected, or demanded, is that it is \emph{local} in the sense that global phenomena are entirely determined by local phenomena.
 All influences should propagate through space (or spacetime) at some finite speed and there is no `action at a distance'.
-This is mostly relevant for classical field theories, but there is still nontrivial locality even for quantum field theories (where one has nontrivial moduli for bordisms).
+This is a familiar property for classical field theories, but there is still nontrivial locality even for quantum field theories (where one has nontrivial moduli for bordisms).
 Although the axiomatization of field theories via functorial field theories (see the original paper by Segal \cite{Segal.CFT} or Atiyah's paper \cite{Atiyah} for the topological case) provides a beautiful framework that captures many necessary ingredients, it has the unfortunate side effect of allowing field theories that are not local.
 This is almost evident from the axioms, for suppose we are given a bordism~$\Sigma$ (i.e., a $d$-dimensional smooth manifold with boundary) between two $(d-1)$-manifolds $\Sigma_0$ and~$\Sigma_1$ and suppose we have a smooth map $f:\Sigma\to X$ to some target manifold~$X$.
 To such data, a functorial field theory associates a linear map between Hilbert spaces

 Now in this setting `local' means local with respect to the target manifold~$X$.
 In applications, $\Sigma$ should represent the `worldline' of a particle, or `worldvolume' of a string and $X$~is the ambient space in which it propagates.
 If this field theory were local, we should be able to restrict it to some small region $U\subset X$.
-Moreover, we should be able to reconstruct all of the field theory from such restrictions, to elements of an open cover of $X$.
+Moreover, we should be able to reconstruct all of the field theory from such restrictions, once $U$ runs over elements of an open cover of $X$.
 Here we have a problem.
-If the bounding manifolds $\Sigma_0$ and $\Sigma_1$ have images in~$X$ (under~$f$) that cover a large region in $X$, we have no hope for being able to assemble the field theory from its restriction to a cover $\{U_\alpha\}$ of $X$.
-Indeed, there is no reason to expect that the maps $f_i:\Sigma_i\to X$, $i=0,1$, factor through some $U_\alpha$ and we are unable to cut $\Sigma_i$ into smaller pieces so that it factors.
+If the bounding manifolds $\Sigma_0$ and $\Sigma_1$ have images in~$X$ (under~$f$) that cover a large region in~$X$, we have no hope for being able to assemble the field theory from its restriction to a cover $\{U_\alpha\}$ of~$X$.
+Indeed, there is no reason to expect that the maps $f_i:\Sigma_i\to X$, $i=0,1$, factor through some~$U_\alpha$ and we are unable to cut~$\Sigma_i$ into smaller pieces so that it factors.